nwrush/Visualization/README.md

 ## Packaged Installation

 The application is distributed in three forms.
-A standalone windows binary, standalone linux binary, and the plain python files.
+A standalone Windows binary, standalone Linux binary, and the plain python files.
-Both the windows and linux binary should run without any issue, just double click on the executable (Visualizer.exe) to run.
+Both the Windows and Linux binary should run without any issue, just double click on the executable (Visualizer.exe) to run.
-The linux binary should function on any linux system (including OSX), but has only been tested on Centos 7.
+The Linux binary should function on any Linux system (including OSX), but has only been tested on Centos 7.

 For the python files, you must have python version >3.5 available on your system.
 Installation is similar to the manual installation.
 Unpack the zip file and follow the manual installation instructions above from step 7.

-Because of the much larger size of the windows and linux binaries, it is probably better to use the python version, especially if you already have python 3 on your system.
+Because of the much larger size of the Windows and Linux binaries, it is probably better to use the python version, especially if you already have Python 3 on your system.

+As of right now, the prepacked installations cannot run the preprocessor due to bugs with scipy.
+A fix will potentially be available late December.
+Using a virtualenv with the raw python files works fine though.

-## Note for windows installation
+## Note for Windows installation

-On windows, it may be difficult/impossible to install scipy using pip.
+On Windows, it may be difficult/impossible to install scipy using pip.
 To get around that we recommend downloading a prebuilt wheel for numpy and scipy from [this](https://www.lfd.uci.edu/~gohlke/pythonlibs/) website.
 You will need wheels for both numpy and scipy.
 Download the appropriate wheel for your system (matching python version and architecture).
 If you're installing the program from the repo using the installation scripts, place them in the root directory for the repo, and edit lines 52 and 53 of FullSetup.py to have the correct file names.
 If you're installing from the zipped python files, copy them wherever you unpacked the code and install them using pip into your virtualenv.
 You must install them before you install packages from FullRequirements.txt otherwise pip will install numpy from the web and then be unable to install scipy.
-If you're installing from the standalone windows binary, you don't need to do anything.
+If you're installing from the standalone Windows binary, you don't need to do anything.

 # Usage